 Samples can be cooled to near liquid nitrogen temperatures for analysis.
-This is useful for samples that are not solids at room temperature or that have volatile components that may be pumped off in a UHV vacuum system.
-This sample stage can also maintain samples in a hydrated state during analysis: sublimation of the water from the frozen surface is done in-situ and the sample can then be analyzed.
+This is useful for samples that are not solids at room temperature or contain volatile components that may be pumped off in a UHV vacuum system.
+This sample stage can also maintain samples in a hydrated state during analysis: sublimation of the water from the frozen surface is done in-situ, and the sample can then be analyzed.
 Samples can also be heated up to 450°C to examine potential changes in surface chemistry as a function of temperature.

 Inert Gas Sample Vacuum Transfer for XPS and Auger

 With EAG-provided hardware, the sample can be mounted under an inert gas environment.
 This is normally accomplished using a glove box/bag either at the client’s site or at EAG.
 Once mounted in the inert transfer vessel, the sample can be shipped to EAG as needed.
 The transfer vessel is mounted on the sample introduction port and evacuated, and the sample is then transferred to the analytical chamber for analysis, without exposure to air or moisture.
 Using this method, Auger and XPS analysis can successfully be performed on samples without exposing them to air.
 Additionally, a complete glovebox is available for sample handling under argon atmosphere and introduction of the sample material into the XPS equipment.
 A benefit of the glovebox is that powder samples can be introduced into the XPS without the need of pressing it in Indium or the use of adhesive tape.

 Metal samples (machined to a specific dimension) can be broken under UHV to examine grain boundary segregation or other features of the freshly fractured, uncontaminated surface using Auger Electron Spectroscopy (AES).
 This can help substantially in determining the significance of species observed at the newly formed fracture surface.

 Microtome and Cryomicrotome